vimmuyengwa/tswd-portfolio-vimbaiM/final-project-part-two.md

 # User research

 ## Target audience
-To begin, in order to entice my target audience, I reevaluated my story arch.
+As part two of the project unfolded, I was led to reevaluate my story arc.
+After starting the practical implementation of my website and considering the primary audience, it became clear that a brief introduction and a sandwich format would better serve my story.
+I realized that, in order to outline my professional website effectively, I first needed to introduce myself.
+Below is the recreation of my story arc, including the before and after

-### Old Story Arch
+### Old Story Arc
 ![image](https://github.com/user-attachments/assets/6e2049b5-09fd-46e1-a0e5-ae9f7bc796a7)
 Created using SlideEgg template

-### New Story Arch
+### New Story Arc
-After thinking through my original story arch.
-I realized in order to outline my professional website, I first had to introduce myself.
-This is the recreated story arch
 ![image](https://github.com/user-attachments/assets/7bc85d78-700b-4ebe-9d19-645cbfd09b66)
 Created using SlideEgg template